-Males and females who reach the age of 60 years old is expected to live further 18.4 years and 21.2 years respectively.
-Thus, males aged 60 years are expected to live until the age of 78.4 years old and females, 81.2 years old.
-The gaps for males and females life expectancy at the age of 60 years old are between 2.4 to 2.8 years for the period of 2014-2020.
+Males and females who reach the age of 60 years old are expected to live further 18.9 years and 21.8 years respectively.
+Thus, males aged 60 years are expected to live until the age of 78.9 years old and females, 81.8 years old.
+The gaps for males and female’s life expectancy at the age of 60 years old are between 2.2 to 2.9 years for the period of 2011 till 2021.

-This situation is in line with the increasing number of population aged 60 years and over every year.
-Based on the population estimates for 2020, the population age 60 years and over increased from 3.4 million (2019) to 3.5 million (2020) which represents 10.7 per cent of the total population.
+This situation is in line with the increasing population aged 60 years and over in the past decade.
+Based on the population estimates for the year 2021, the population age 60 years and over increased from 8.1 per cent or 2.4 million persons (2011) to 3.6 million persons (2021) represents 11.2 per cent of the total population in 2021.

 DATO' SRI DR. MOHD UZIR MAHIDIN